Radiohead: The Best Of

 Radiohead: The Best Of is a greatest hits album by the English rock band Radiohead.
 It was released on 2 June 2008 by Parlophone Records in the UK and by Capitol Records in the US, subsidiaries of EMI.
 It contains songs from Radiohead's first six albums, recorded while they were under contract with EMI.
 Radiohead had no creative input and were critical of the release.

 The Best Of debuted at number four on the UK Albums Chart.
-While reviewers praised the songs, some felt the compilation was unnecessary, did not suit Radiohead's music, and contained too many songs from Radiohead's early albums.
+It was certified platinum in the UK, Ireland, France, Italy and Spain and gold in Belgium and Poland.
+While reviewers praised the songs, some felt the compilation was unnecessary, did not suit Radiohead's music and contained too many songs from Radiohead's early albums.
 In 2016, after Radiohead's back catalogue was transferred to XL Recordings, The Best Of was removed from streaming services.

 Content

 The Best Of contains tracks from Radiohead's first six albums, recorded under their contract with EMI.
 The special edition contains a second CD with 13 additional tracks, including the B-side "Talk Show Host" and a performance of "True Love Waits" from I Might Be Wrong: Live Recordings (2001).
 A DVD compilation with 21 music videos, including nine never before released on DVD, was also released.